OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 .. warning:: If the VM is running, the action may fail and the context will not be changed.
 You can try to manualy trigger the action again.

+.. note:: Changes on `GRAPHIC` will still require the VM to be restarted despite being updatable.

 In Sunstone this action is inside the 'Conf' VM panel:

 |sunstone_updateconf_1|